M1 Finance vs Robinhood 2020

 The DRIP or dividend reinvestment program will allow investors to automatically reinvest dividends they receive from stocks or ETFs back into the issuing security.

-Cash Management is going to be an online bank account with an APY of 1.80% according to the site.
+Cash Management is going to be an online bank account with a high APY.

 Overall, this is a decent pick for a complete beginner.